daverbuj/Tabout/README.md

 ![Slack token screenshot](/tutorial/tabout_slack_token.png?raw=true)

 **Channel ID:** To find the channel ID, first decide which channel or direct message you would like to send the alert to.
-Unless you want to let other know the status of your script, I would recommend choosing your own direct messages or Slackbot's.
+Unless you want to let others know the status of your script, I would recommend choosing your own direct messages or Slackbot's.
 After joining that channel, the channel ID can be found in the url.

 ![Slack channel ID screenshot](/tutorial/tabout_slack_channel_url.png?raw=true)